jeffjl74/ACT_TriggerTree/README.md

 ![Bad Macro](images/bad-macro.png)

 ### Macro Workarounds
-In the case where the zone name contains an apostrophe, there's not much recourse.
+In the cases where the zone name contains an apostrophe, there's not much recourse.
 It can't be shared in a macro.

 But in many cases, it is possible to work around the problem characters by changing the trigger.
 * If the trigger __Regular Expression__ contains prohibited characters, it can often be rewritten to remove those characters.
 In many cases the offending characters can just be removed from the beginning or end of the trigger without affecting its usefulness.
 Example alternate approaches for when that's not feasable include: